2025 Donald Trump Gaza Strip takeover proposal: GREAT Trust

 The Gaza Reconstitution, Economic Acceleration and Transformation (GREAT) Trust is a proposed post-war reconstruction initiative for the Gaza Strip, outlined in a 38-page prospectus circulated within the Trump administration.
-The plan, which was devised by some of the same individuals behind the Gaza Humanitarian Foundation (GHF), is for a U.S.-led multilateral trusteeship to govern Gaza after the disarmament of Hamas, transitioning from initial U.S.-Israel bilateral control to broader international involvement, with Israel retaining overarching security rights.
+The plan, which was devised by some of the same individuals behind the Gaza Humanitarian Foundation (GHF), is for a US-led multilateral trusteeship to govern Gaza after the disarmament of Hamas, transitioning from initial US-Israel bilateral control to broader international involvement, with Israel retaining overarching security rights.
 Its core goals are stated as redesigning Gaza's layout, economy, and governance and integrating it into the India–Middle East–Europe Economic Corridor (IMEC).

-Key components include 10 large projects under public-private partnerships (PPPs), such as rebuilding infrastructure (e.g., clearing unexploded ordnance and debris), highways and trams (e.g., the "MBS Ring" named after Saudi Crown Prince Mohammed bin Salman), an "Elon Musk Smart Manufacturing Zone" along the Gaza-Israel border, U.S.-regulated data centers, a small port and airport, and luxury resorts with artificial islands.
+Key components include 10 large projects under public-private partnerships (PPPs), such as rebuilding infrastructure (e.g., clearing unexploded ordnance and debris), highways and trams (e.g., the "MBS Ring" named after Saudi Crown Prince Mohammed bin Salman), an "Elon Musk Smart Manufacturing Zone" along the Gaza-Israel border, US-regulated data centers, a small port and airport, and luxury resorts with artificial islands.

 The plan would entail the "voluntary" temporary relocation of Gaza's 2 million+ population during reconstruction, with incentives like $5,000 per person cash bonuses, rent and food subsidies, and the assumption that 25% (about 500,000 people) would leave permanently.

 The plan has been criticized as a form of ethnic cleansing and forced displacement through a profit-driven exploitation.
-The Arab Center for Research and Policy Studies described it as a "blueprint for dispossession," excluding Palestinians from decision-making, imposing foreign trusteeship without consent, prioritizing Israeli security and masking genocide through profit schemes such as the Gaza Humanitarian Foundation, which has been linked to deaths at aid distribution centres.
+The Arab Center for Research and Policy Studies described it as a "blueprint for dispossession", excluding Palestinians from decision-making, imposing foreign trusteeship without consent, prioritizing Israeli security and masking genocide through profit schemes such as the Gaza Humanitarian Foundation, which has been linked to deaths at aid distribution centers.